stakizawa/renkei-vpe/share/vmscripts/readme.txt

 ***********************************

 Don't forget to put init.rb in a cd-iso image.
-It is called in 'rpop-init.sh' script to configure VM.
+It is called in 'rvpe-init.sh' script to configure VM.